Ecuadorian food is hearty and comforting, designed to sustain people living at in the mountains.

 Fried pork chunks

-Goat or chicken meat stew
+Goat or chicken stew

 Higos con Queso (candied figs with fresh cheese), Espumilla (meringue-like dessert), Salchipapas (fries with hot dogs), and Pincho (grilled meat skewers).